Joshua Schwartz

 Bio

-Before joining CMU, Dr. Schwartz received his PhD in Political Science from the University of Pennsylvania and his BA in Political Science and Economics from the George Washington University.
+Before joining CMU, Dr. Schwartz received his PhD in Political Science from the University of Pennsylvania and his BA in Economics and Political Science from the George Washington University.
 He was also a Grand Strategy, Security, and Statecraft Predoctoral Fellow at the Harvard Kennedy School, a Grand Strategy Postdoctoral Fellow at the Massachusetts Institute of Technology, a Hans J. Morgenthau fellow at the University of Notre Dame, and a Harry Frank Guggenheim Foundation Emerging Scholar.

 Publications

 “The Gendered Peace Premium.”
-Accepted at International Studies Quarterly (with Christopher W. Blair).
+2023.
+International Studies Quarterly, Vol. 67, No. 4 (with Christopher W. Blair).

 - Winner of the 2022 APSA Presidents and Executive Politics Section David Naveh Founders Award for Best Graduate Student Paper